rfritz/vgrind/README.md

 vgrind
 ======

-The venerable BSD prettyprinter, which I am forking so that I can have it for my own use, and perhaps reference the repository in other projects.
+The venerable BSD prettyprinter, which I am forking so that I can build it for my own use on macOS, and perhaps reference the repository in other projects.

 Source
 ------